 2017 documentary focuses on cases of young people convicted of various forms of murder and homicide.
 Includes several of my comments and observations.

 Based on statistics compiled by the Federal Bureau of Investigation (FBI) and disseminated by the Bureau of Justice Statistics (BJS) within the U.S. Department of Justice, the national decline in arrests for drug offenses since the 1990s was more prolonged among juveniles than it was among adults age 18 and older.

 New York City neighborhoods operating Cure Violence programs show stronger declines in violence-endorsing attitudes than do areas without Cure Violence programs.

-Short sound bite in a story about a Florida sheriff’s office using game show-style videos to notify local offenders with outstanding warrants.
+I have a short sound bite in a story about a Florida sheriff's office using game show-style videos to notify local offenders with outstanding warrants.